About me

 During my stay at BMS, I have participated actively in the life of the school.
 During 2017, I was a BMS Student Representative; in 2018, I organized the BMS Student Conference, together with my fellow student representatives; and, since 2016 until the end of my studies, I was participating in the organization of the “What is...?”
 Seminar.

-In 2020, I started a postdoc at INRIA Paris and the IMJ-PRG under the mentorship of Fabrice Rouillier and Elias Tsigaridas.
+In Februry of 2020, I joined as a postdoc the OURAGAN team at INRIA Paris and the IMJ-PRG under the mentorship of Fabrice Rouillier and Elias Tsigaridas, being under a postdotoral fellowship ("Interaction" program of 2020) of the Fondation Sciences Mathématiques de Paris from October of 2020.

 You can research my mathematical academic ancestors and relatives through the Math Genealogy Project.